spencermountain/spacetime/README.md

 s.json() // get values in every unit as key-val object
 ```
 if it's ***9am on tuesday***, and you <i>add a week</i>, it will still be 9am on tuesday.
-... even if some crazy DST-changes happen.
+... even if some crazy changes happen.

 <img height="20px" src="https://user-images.githubusercontent.com/399657/68221862-17ceb980-ffb8-11e9-87d4-7b30b6488f16.png"/>